jeffvestal/ifitTcxPowerFromCsv/README.md

     the basename of the ifit export.
-    NOTE: the tcx and csv are assumed to have the same basename, just different file extensions
+    NOTE: the tcx and csv are assumed to have the same basename, just different file extensions The csv and tcx files can be manually exported from the workout summary screen on iFit's website.

 Output: